 Be patient when looking for what really works for you – remember your skin is unique.
 Making obvious decisions, like using an oil-free product if you suffer from oily skin will also prove to be useful, and choose hypoallergenic, non-comedogenic foundation.

 Yes, you should always protect your skin from the harmful effects of the sun, but the key is to find a sun cream that is suitable for your skin type.
-If your skin is oily or blemish-prone, choose a sun cream which is non-comedogenic which means it won’t clog your pores.
+If your skin is oily or acne-prone, choose a sun cream which is non-comedogenic which means it won’t clog your pores.